Meat consumption among Sikhs: Debate within community

 There exists a debate within this community whether or not meat consumption is part of Gurmat, i.e., within scriptural sanction of Sikh teachings.
 Most scholars say that these practices are misunderstood and do not equate it with sacrificial slaughter found in some other religions.
-There are other Sikhs who have an ancestral history of conversion into the Sikh faith from Hinduism in which meat consumption is banned, and so they continue these practices as Sikhs.
-Others, Nihangs and Hazuri Sikhs in particular, however, argue the opposite and consider it Manmat, or product of self-willed minds, to regard Tilak sacrament not to have come directly from Sri Hargobind Sahib.
+There are other Sikhs who have an ancestral history of conversion into the Sikh faith from certain sects within Hinduism in which meat consumption is banned, and so they continue these practices as Sikhs.